EENI Global Business School

 4. European Customs Union

-5. As a member of the EU, the Czech Republic is a beneficiary of the EU Trade Agreements with Lebanon, Ukraine, Moldova, Georgia etc. besides the Customs Union with Turkey
+5. As a member of EU, the Czech Republic is a beneficiary of EU Trade Agreements with Lebanon, Ukraine, Moldova, Georgia etc. besides the Customs Union with Turkey

 3. Central European Initiative